 Six-spotted leafhoppers can be a problem on carrots, partly because they transmit a disease known as carrot yellows.
 The parsley worm, which is the larval stage of an attractive swallowtail butterfly, will feed on carrot leaves but the damage is seldom severe.

 A fungal disease, called Alternaria blight, causes spots on the leaves.
-Root-knot nematodes can also be a problem.
+Root-knot nematodes can also be a problem with the roots of most vegetables.

 Planting: Beets (Beta vulgaris) are cool-season plants that grow best at temperatures between 60 and 65 °F. The optimum soil temperature for seed germination is 55 to 75 °F.